Milan72/Productiv/README.md

 # Personal OS

-Your Life.
-Simplified.
-Track budgets, habits, notes, and workouts all in one beautiful place.

 A full-stack personal productivity application built with Next.js, featuring authentication, database persistence, and a beautiful dark-themed UI matching the Figma design.

 ## Features